hturnbull93/thermostat/README.md

 This is a cool Vapour-wave themed thermostat, which also allows you to search for the weather in any city.

-This project was created to practice JavaScript, test driven with Jasmine, front-end JQuery, and HTML/CSS.
+This project was created to practice:

+- JavaScript, test driven with Jasmine
+- JQuery for front end functionality and API AJAX requests.
+- Styling with HTML/CSS.

 ## Screen Preview